JDenick/bamazon/readme_customer.md

-Please use the snapshots to go along w/ readme file
+Please use the snapshots to go along w/ readme_customer file

 -- Customer 1: --
 First part of the main code that holds packages used, connection to mysql, and function that displays the table which holds inventory data.